-Along with TN and NH4-N, PN and urea (which are not required to be measured under the consent) also showed decreases associated with distance from the net pens, reaching similar levels to reference within 250 m (discussed in Appendix 10).
-Because urea-N is thought to be less susceptible to phytoplankton uptake as other forms of nitrogen (e.g. ammonium) but showed a similar rate of reduction in concentrations as other nitrogen species, it is likely that physical dispersal (rather than biological activity) is the primary ameliorating factor for marine-farm related nutrients in the water column at WTA.
+Looking at concentrations of other nitrogen forms (that have no associated WQS), nitrate (NO3-N) had a slight peak at 250 m downstream of the net pens in surface samples in March (Figure 11), but the peak was more pronounced in near-bed samples.
+No peaks were observed outside of 250 m from the net pens.
+There were no trends observed in nitrite (NO2-N) concentrations.
+Slightly elevated surface concentrations of ammonium (NH4-N) were apparent beside the net pen in the March (23 mg/m3) and July (11.9 mg/m3) (Figure 11, Appendix 8), although elevated concentrations (22.9 mg/m3) were also observed in March at the 500 m upstream station.
+Other nitrogen analytes, PN and urea (which are not required to be measured under the consent), also showed decreases associated with distance from the net pens, reaching similar levels to reference within 250 m (discussed in Appendix 10).
+Because urea-N is thought to be less susceptible to phytoplankton uptake as other forms of nitrogen (e.g. ammonium), but showed a similar rate of reduction in concentrations as other nitrogen species, it is likely that physical dispersal (rather than biological activity) is the primary ameliorating factor for marine-farm related nutrients in the water column at NGA.

 Increases of nitrogen are well documented around finfish farms (e.g. Buschmann et al. 2007; Wang et al. 2012), and the expected amount of total dissolved nitrogen (TDN) loading from a farm can be estimated (Knight 2016, Appendix 9).
-Using the month of March at WTA, the average daily feed volume of 9 tonnes would result in an average total daily load of 410 kg TDN, with an estimated increase of about 25 mg TDN/m3 beside the net pen (see assumptions in Appendix 9).
-Consistent with this estimate, the observed increase in TDN concentrations beside the net pen in March was 28 mg/m3 (Appendix 8).
-It is also worth noting that because theoretical assumptions (e.g. an even distribution of fish in the net pen and consistent excretion of nutrients through time) are unlikely to be met, periodic increases of observed dissolved nitrogen could easily deviate from the theoretical expectation.
+Using the month of March at NGA, the average daily feed volume of 4.8 tonnes9 would result in a total daily load of 410 kg TDN, with an estimated increase of about 25 mg TDN/m3 beside the net pen (see assumptions in Appendix 9).
+The observed increase in TDN10 beside the net pen in March was about 55 mg/m3 (Figure 11, Appendix 8).
+Because theoretical assumptions (e.g. an even distribution of fish in the net pen and consistent excretion of nutrients through time) are unlikely to be met, periodic increases of observed dissolved nitrogen could easily deviate from the theoretical estimation.